SumReflex Math tools

 Preschool Pattern Worksheets

-AABB Pattern Train Worksheet Children look for paired repeats such as red-red-blue-blue, then draw the next picture to complete each AABB pattern.
+AABB Pattern Train Worksheet Children read paired train-picture sequences such as red-red-blue-blue, then continue the row with the correct next piece.

 Download